go-masonry/docu-web/content/fx/tests/_index.md

 {{%/panel%}}

-{{%alert danger%}} Make sure Constructor function return only ONE Parameter and an optional Error.{{%/alert%}}
+{{%alert danger%}} Make sure the constructor function returns only ONE Parameter and an optional Error.{{%/alert%}}

 Let's explain the reason behind that.
-During tests sometimes you will want to **swap** a real dependency with a fake/mocked one.
+During tests, sometimes you will want to **swap** a real dependency with a fake/mocked one.
-Currently the real practical way to do it is **NOT Calling** the real Constructor function that creates this dependency but call a different one that returns the same type.
+Currently, the real practical way to do it is **NOT calling** the real constructor function that creates this dependency, but call a different one that returns the same type.
-If your Constructor function will return several types, you can't really **swap only one** of them.
-You will need to swap **all of them** since you can't call the real Constructor.
+If your constructor function will return several types, you can't really **swap only one** of them.
+You will need to swap **all of them** since you can't call the real constructor.